IHE/RAD.IRA/input/pagecontent/rad-x2.md

 ##### 2:4.X2.4.2.3 Expected Actions

-If the Sender wants to maintain the subscription, then it shall renew the subscription using Subscribe Reporting Session [RAD-X1] before the subscription expired according to `hub.lease_seconds` specified in the confirmation.
+If the Sender wants to maintain the subscription, then it shall renew the subscription using Subscribe to Reporting Session [RAD-X1] before the subscription expires according to `hub.lease_seconds` specified in the confirmation.

 ### 2:4.X2.5 Security Considerations